hilbertcube/Chladni-Patterns-Generator/README.md

 # Chladni Pattern Generator
 Generating patterns made by particles on a vibrating plate, also known as Chladni patterns, using square and polar wave equation models.
-A project for Physics 4C, under the Department of Physics and Engineering.
 Link to the report here: <a href = 'https://ddonle.com/Chladni_Plate.pdf' target="_blank"> Chladni_Report </a> (or you can just view the pdf in the docs directory).

 #### Python and Packages:
 * Python 3.13.1